 - Eat a healthy diet with sufficient proteins and carbs so you don’t experience fatigue easily.

 - You are likely to get more tired than usual when you start training.
-So, ensure that you
+So, ensure that you get enough sleep.

 - Give yourself breaks between your training routine.
 This gives your body enough time to recover from intensive workout sessions.